oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 When your tenancy is provisioned, a root compartment is created for you.
 Your root compartment holds ***all*** of your cloud resources

-1. Please log in to your OCI tenancy, if you are not already signed in.
-Example for Ashburn location - https://console.us-ashburn-1.oraclecloud.com/
+1. If you haven't already, log into your OCI tenancy by clicking the button below.
+Using Ashburn as an example, go to https://console.us-ashburn-1.oraclecloud.com/.

 2. On the Oracle Cloud Infrastructure Console Home page, click the Navigation Menu in the upper-left corner, select Analytics & AI, and then select Digital Assistant.